Lou Costello: Death

 After a funeral Mass at his Catholic parish, St. Francis de Sales in Sherman Oaks, Costello was interred at the Calvary Cemetery in East Los Angeles on March 8.
 His wife Anne died from an apparent heart attack nine months later on December 5, 1959, at age 47.

 Family

 On January 30, 1934, Costello married Anne Battler, a burlesque chorus dancer.
-Their first child, Patricia "Paddy" Costello, was born in 1936, followed by Carole on December 23, 1938, and Lou Jr. (nicknamed "Butch") on November 6, 1942.
-On August 15, 1947, their last child Christine was born.
+Their first child, Patricia "Paddy" Costello, was born in 1936, followed by Carole on December 23, 1938, and Lou Jr. (nicknamed "Butch") on November 6, 1942, who died in a drowning incident a year later.
+Their last child, Christine, was born on August 15, 1947.

-Costello's older brother Pat Costello was a musician who led his own band before moving to Hollywood, where he was enlisted to perform stunts in Lou's place in the first ten Abbott and Costello films.
+Costello's elder brother Pat Costello was a musician who led his own band before moving to Hollywood, where he was enlisted to perform stunts in Lou's place in the first ten Abbott and Costello films.
 He later appeared in a supporting role in Mexican Hayride (1948).